AndriyZaec/SABG/apps/api/README.md

 # @arena/api — Backend (placeholder)

-**Owner:** Viktor.
-This slot is intentionally empty — drop the existing backend repo here.
+**Owner:** V. This slot is intentionally empty — drop the existing backend repo here.

 ## How to bring the backend in